 Gardening Tips for Spider Plants and General Spider Plant Care

-When caring for spider plants, also take into account that they enjoy cooler temperatures – around the mid fifties to sixties.
+When caring for spider plants, also take into account that they enjoy cooler temperatures — around 55 to 65 F. (13-18 C.).
 Spider plants can also benefit from occasional pruning, cutting them back to the base.

 Since spider plants prefer a semi-potbound environment, repot them only when their large, fleshy roots are highly visible and watering is difficult.
 Spider plants can be easily propagated as well through division of the mother plant or by planting the small spiderettes.